0ffcat/clog/README.md

 Mini-project to create a simple blog with PHP and Bash.

+## Benefits

+- Stupidly simple
-- No database
+- No database required
-- Easy for CLI users to understand
-- Edit with VIM and markdown
+- Edit with VIM and Markdown
 - Basic layout included, but optional
 - SEO friendly
 - Designed to be fast loading

+## Usage

+`sblog add` takes you through the process of writing a post

+`sblog post` allows you to select which draft post you want to post